Planning Your Trip

 - Tetanus/diphtheria – International Students: documentation of at least three tetanus and diphtheria vaccinations, the third given within 10 years of the first day of the start of classes.

-You can show that you have had some or all of these immunizations on the Immunization Form included with your email.
+You can show that you have had some or all of these immunizations on the Immunization Form sent to you by email.
 The Immunization Form MUST be completed, signed and stamped by your family doctor before you come to the U.S. This form CANNOT be completed after you have arrived.
 NOTE: If you are under the age of 18, this form must also be signed by a parent or guardian.
 Also, make sure that you provide a certified English translation if immunization records are not in English.

 Do I Need Health Insurance?